 Information Technology Steering Committee ("ITSC") is responsible for establishing objectives, policies and strategies for the computerisation of the Group, recommending to the Board on major acquisitions of computer hardware and software, and monitoring the progress of the implementation of all information technology related projects.
-The members of the Committee comprise the Executive Director and Chief Executive (Chairman of ITSC), Head of Information Technology Department, Head of Accounts Department and Head of Business Operations and Administration Department.
-The Head of Internal Audit Department would also participate the meetings by invitation.
+The members of the Committee comprise the ED and Chief Executive (Chairman of ITSC), designated personnel from Information Technology Department of PBHK, designated personnel from Finance and Control Department of PBHK and Head of Business Operations and Administration Department.
+The Head of Internal Audit Department also participates in the meetings by invitation.